marcovdploeg/Gravity-Simulation/README.md

 The C++ script outputs a csv file with the results, which is used as input for the Python plotting script, which then creates the same two plots as the Python simulation script.

+Two test runs are included and can be seen in the "output" directory, one with and one without collisions.
+The test without collisions shows some nice elliptical orbits of four objects around their centre of mass.
+The test with collisions shows how four objects bounce around while losing energy, so that they end up clustering together.
-For the test that was run and can be seen in the output directory here, the results from both the Python and C++ simulation are the same, as they should.
+The results from the Python and C++ simulations are the same, as they should.
-The only difference is the runtime; on my machine the Python simulation took 3.93 seconds, while the C++ simulation only needed 0.96 seconds.
+The only difference is the runtime; on my machine the Python simulation took about 5 seconds, while the C++ simulation only needed about 1.5 seconds for the example without collisions.
+For the example with collisions, Python took about 17 seconds and C++ only about 9 seconds.